 Some textiles aren’t quite green yet certainly aren’t the worst.
 These materials are often praised for their sustainability but largely fall flat of the title.
-Here are some semi-sustainable materials:
+Here are some semi eco friendly materials materials:

 Then, some textiles are complete environmental nightmares.
 These are the harshest on the planet, and their eco burden heavily outweighs any upsides.
 They include:

 It can be tricky to detect trash from the treasure in a world filled with greenwashing.
 Phrases like “natural” and “sustainable” are buzzwords — and brands know it.
+They claim to be sustainable bedding brands to attract environmentally conscious consumers.
 So how can you determine whether that gorgeous sheet set is the real deal?
 Here are some tips for finding the best sustainable bedding that’s easy on the environment and scrumptious on your skin.

 The first step in finding the best eco friendly bedding is reading the fabric’s label.
 Is it made from 100% flax linen?
 Or a dreaded polyester blend?
 If it’s the latter, run fast.
 But as we mentioned, it’s not always easy to spot the environmental red flags.
 Materials like bamboo, conventional cotton, and recycled fabrics sound like a sustainable dream, but that’s not always the case.
 Our advice?
 Go with 100% linen, organic cotton, or hemp to ensure your bedding is as eco friendly as possible.